gtsifrikas/Droste/README.md

 ## Examples

-Follow these 3 steps to run Example project: clone RxCache repository, open RxCache workspace and run the *Example* project.
+Follow these 3 steps to run Example project: clone RxCache repository, open Example/Example.xcworkspace workspace and run the *Example* project.

 You can also experiment and learn with the *RxCache Playground* which is contained in *RxCache.workspace*.